caswellbrett/AttendanceTracker/README.md

   - As a user, I wish to search for a particular event and see how many people attended that event.
+- P1 user stories
+    - As a user, I want to be able to save my list of events in Attendance Tracker to a file
+    - As a user, I want to be able to load my events from Attendance Tracker from file